Skip to contents

 occdf

-dataframe.
-Fossil occurrences to be palaeogeographically reconstructed. occdf should contain columns with longitudinal and latitudinal values, as well as age estimates.
+data.frame.
+Fossil occurrences to be palaeogeographically reconstructed. occdf should contain columns with longitudinal and latitudinal coordinates, as well as age estimates.
 The age of rotation should be supplied in millions of years before present.

 lng